-The construction sector has a dual role in Ireland’s economy:
+Building and Construction has a dual role the economy:

-- As a sector in its own right, it directly provides 96,300 regionally distributed jobs across a variety of occupations and skill levels, accounting for 5.2% of total employment and 6.4 percent of GNP.
+- It directly provides 96,300 jobs across a variety of occupations and levels of skill, accounting for 5.2% of total employment and 6.4% of GNP.
 An additional 48,000 indirect jobs are provided through the sector.
 (Forfás, July 2013)

-- The sector also provides and maintains the physical infrastructures and buildings on which other industry sectors, and society depends.
+- It provides and maintains the physical infrastructures and buildings on which other industry sectors and society depends.

-Careers in construction can be divided into four areas:
+Careers in construction can be divided into four main areas:

-There are of course a very large number of trade craftspeople operating in this sector.
-The trades in the construction industry include 'wet trades' and 'dry trades':
+There are a large number of Trade Craftspeople operating in this sector.
+Trades in the industry divide into 'wet trades' (trades which use dry building materials that are mixed with water e.g concrete, mortar or plaster) and 'dry trades'.